UtkarshVerma/dwmblocks-async/README.md

 - Each block can be externally triggered to update itself
 - Compatible with `i3blocks` scripts

-> Apart from these features, this build of `dwmblocks` is more optimized and fixes the scroll issue due to which the statusbar flickers on scrolling.
+> Additionally, this build of `dwmblocks` is more optimized and fixes the flickering of the statusbar when scrolling.

 ## Why `dwmblocks`?
 In `dwm`, you have to set the statusbar through an infinite loop like this: